ansible/ansible/docsite/rst/developing_modules_python3.rst

 with python3 syntax but only the code path to get to the library import being attempted and then a fail_json() being called because the libraries are unavailable needs to actually work.

+.. note:: Metadata proposal in progress

+    A metadata specification is being created to address module maintainership.
+In the future we will likely extend this to record that a module works with Python2 and 3, Python2 only, or Python3 only.

 Tips, tricks, and idioms to adopt
 =================================